cyric90/Skill_demonstration/README.md

 - Python
-  1. Data preprocessing: Python code to preprocess a set of meeting transcripts and convert them into numerical representations suitable for input into topic segmentation algorithms.
+  1. Data preprocessing: Python script to preprocess a set of meeting transcripts and convert them into numerical representations suitable for input into topic segmentation algorithms.

-  2. Data Cleasing: Python script to audit and clean a data set with common problems like:
+  2. Data Cleansing: Python script to audit and clean a data set with common problems, such as:
     - Typos and spelling mistakes
     - Irregularities
     - Violations of the Integrity constraint